itspladd/itspladd.github.io/_drafts/bootcamp-postmortem.md

 Thanks to hard work from both of us and our horizontal work delegation, we were able to finish our minimum viable product in just a few days, and spend the rest of the week on extra features (like a review system, average ratings, and user avatars), code cleanup, and polish!

-For a more detailed write-up on InquizitorApp, [check it out on my portfolio page](TODO-LINK)!
+For more details on InquizitorApp, check it out [on my portfolio page](/portfolio/2021-06-05-inquizitor.html) or on [GitHub](https://github.com/itspladd/quiz-app)!

 ## Final Destination